 Learn More at https://namica.org

-C4 Innovations develops and implements approaches that advance person-centered care, support recovery and stable housing, achieve health and wellness, and effect lasting social change.
-More than 45% of C4 Innovations staff is in recovery from substance use and mental health disorders, homelessness, and trauma.
-Many more are family members and allies of people in recovery as well as clinicians, practitioners, and leaders.
-Their work spans the continuum from prevention and early intervention strategies to housing solutions and recovery supports—all with a focus on transforming lives, systems, and communities.
+C4 Innovations advances equitable access to recovery, wellness, and housing stability for people who are systematically marginalized.
+Our work leads with racial equity and is person-centered, trauma-informed, and recovery-oriented with a deep commitment to promoting social justice and reducing disparities.
+More than 45% of our staff is in recovery from substance use and mental health disorders, homelessness, and trauma.
+Many more are family members and allies of people in recovery as well as clinicians, practitioners, and leaders with on-the-ground experience designing and delivering services.
+We prioritize the lived experience and first-hand knowledge of our staff, clients, and partners in all our work.
+Our training and technical assistance, customized support and consulting, online learning, program evaluation, and research services spark learning and transformation through program and systems change efforts and innovative product development and dissemination.
+Our work with partners around the U.S. spans the continuum from prevention and early intervention strategies to housing solutions and recovery supports—all with a focus on transforming lives, systems, and communities.

 Learn More at https://c4innovates.com